cargo-bins/cargo-binstall/HELP.md

    Fallback to environment variable `GITHUB_TOKEN` if this option is not specified (which is also shown by clap's auto generated doc below), or try environment variable `GH_TOKEN`, which is also used by `gh` cli.

-   If none of them is present, then binstall will try to extract github token from `$HOME/.git-credentials` or `$HOME/.config/gh/hosts.yml` unless `--no-discover-github-token` is specified.
+   If none of them are present, then binstall will try to extract github token from `$HOME/.git-credentials` or `$HOME/.config/gh/hosts.yml` unless `--no-discover-github-token` is specified.
 * `--only-signed` — Only install packages that are signed

    The default is to verify signatures if they are available, but to allow unsigned packages as well.